mgbarsky/streamcount/README.md

 Sample usage:
 *************

-In folder sample_data.zip there are 2 sample input files, and one k-mers file.
+In folder sample_data.zip there are one sample input file, and one k-mers file.
 Folder also contains SAMPLE_RUNS.txt with examples of running streamcount.